bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

     R = label('Any-Label-Name', reject(_)).
 ```

-The response is a list of `SubmitRecord` entries
+The response is a `SubmitRecord` describing the
-describing the permutations that satisfy the tested submit rule.
+permutations that satisfy the tested submit rule.

+If the submit rule was a no-op, the response is "`204 No Content`".

 _Response_
 ```